JuliaLang/www.julialang.org/jsoc/gsoc/quantumclifford.md

 **Expected duration:** 175 hours (but applicants can scope it to a longer project by including work on GPU-accelerated Gaussian elimination used in the canonicalization routines)

-**Difficulty:** Medium if the applicant is familiar with Julia, even without understanding of Quantum Information Science (but applicants can scope it to "hard" by including the afforementioned additional topics)
+**Difficulty:** Medium if the applicant is familiar with Julia, even without understanding of Quantum Information Science (but applicants can scope it to "hard" by including the aforementioned additional topics)

 ## Pauli Frames for faster sampling.